 18. Before working for someone make a clear official written contract

 When it comes to any type of deal or work where you are putting your effort and time.
 Always prepare a written contract.

 This will make sure – of your rights and you can focus more on your project or work.
-Also, it even better to specify everything you have discussed.
-Like how many hours you have to work, terms and condition and last date of payment, how much in advance etc.
+Also, it is even better to specify everything you have discussed.
+Like how many hours you have to work, terms and conditions and the last date of payment, how much in advance etc.

-19. Many time things will not go according to your plan.
+19. Many times things will not go according to your plan.
 Lower your expectations

 Higher expectations destroy dreams.